 The Benefits of Eating Together as a Family

-With any family whether big or small, there’s no doubt that it’s a challenge to enjoy a family meal together.
-Work commitments, sporting events and school schedules are typically what keep most families from enjoying this valuable family time together.
-However, research shows that children who have meals with their families are more likely to be healthy and do well in school, so it’s worth making the time in our busy schedules!
+With any family, whether big or small, it can be a challenge to plan and enjoy a family meal together.
+Work commitments, sporting events, and school schedules typically keep most families from enjoying this valuable family time together.
+However, research shows that children who have meals with their families are more likely to be healthy and do well in school, so it’s worth making the time in our busy schedules.

-It’s common that as parents become more stressed juggling multiple tasks that unhealthy habits start to sneak into families lives.
-Struggling to fit everything into our busy schedules often leaves little to no time to focus on making sure our children are getting the exercise and nutritious meals that are so important for them!
-Starting healthy habits is a step in the right direction, but for long term success, the key is maintaining these habits.
+As parents become more stressed juggling multiple tasks, it’s common for unhealthy habits to start sneaking into families’ lives.
+Struggling to fit everything into our busy schedules often leaves little to no time to focus on ensuring our children are getting nutritious meals that are so important for them!
+Starting healthy habits is a step in the right direction, but the key is maintaining these habits for long-term success.

 1. Plan meals ahead

 Preparing and planning for family mealtimes is key to your success.
-Avoid running to the grocery store last-minute, or looking for a new recipe half an hour before you need to be out the door.
 Choose your recipe and do your shopping in advance.
-You can even involve everyone in the planning, shopping and preparing of the meal.
+You can even involve everyone in the planning, shopping, and preparing of the meal, making it more fun for everyone!
+Avoid running to the grocery store last minute or looking for a new recipe half an hour before you need to be out the door.

 2. Schedule time to eat together

 If hockey practice, work, and gymnastics won’t allow you to have a family dinner together, try breakfast instead.
-Once you decide when you will have your family meal, schedule it on the calendar as you would other family events.
+Once you decide when to have your family meal, schedule it on the calendar as you would other family events.

 3. Make small changes

-If you don’t usually eat any meals together as a family — it’s ok to start small.
-Schedule one meal per week that you all can attend and stick to it.
-As you can, add a second weekly family meal into your schedule.
+Suppose you don’t usually eat any meals together as a family.
+Schedule one meal per week that you can attend and stick to it.
+As you can, add a second weekly family meal to your plan.

 4. Make mealtime fun

 One way to make mealtime more enjoyable is to have themed dinners.
 Try Taco Tuesday’s or Fajita Friday’s.
 When making Asian cuisine, try using chopsticks!
-You could even bring a table cloth to the backyard and have a family picnic!
-Simple family traditions can make all the difference and get children excited about family meals.
+You could even bring a table cloth to the backyard and have a family picnic.
+Simple family traditions can make a difference and get children excited about family meals.

 At Kids & Company, we practice family-style dining.
-The children and teachers sit together at a table, serve themselves and eat together.
-The goal of family-style dining is for children to develop self-help skills, social skills, empower them to make their own food choices and create pride and ownership of the food they are eating!
+The goal of family-style dining is for children to develop self-help skills and social skills, empower them to make their own food choices, and create pride and ownership of their food!

-For your next family meal, try our Fancy Fish Tacos.
+For your next family meal, try our Turkey Tourtiere Pie

 What you need: